Inspired by and dedicated to my Father-In-Law, Paul.

-Our subconscious incorporates stimulus into our dreams in order to keep us asleep, to receive the rest we need.
+Our subconscious incorporates stimulus into our dreams to keep us asleep so we receive the rest we need.
 Those last moments before we become fully awake are often warm fuzzy moments and nothing seems better than snuggling into the comforter and making it last as long as possible.

 The white stripe flashed and then again.
-It repeated over and over and he wondered what it was.
+Over and over.
+“What is that?” he wondered.
 Dimly he heard the low whine that existed only as background noise and wished it would go away.
-It disturbed him, pecked at his conscious mind and made him want to look up and around to see what it was.
+It disturbed, pecked at his conscious mind and made him want to look up and around to see what it was.
 But that was the last thing he wanted to do.
 He was warm and comfortable and wanted that feeling to last forever.

-"What are those?" he wondered in irritation.
-He was nearly awake and still, the white lines flashed and flashed, one after another in a rhythm as steady as a heartbeat, or distant tribal drums in the jungle.
-Something was pressed against his head, hard and cold and unforgiving.
-He thought dimly about moving his head away from it and didn't.
+“What are those?” he wondered in irritation.
+Nearly awake and still, the white lines flashed and flashed, one after another in a rhythm as steady as a heartbeat, or distant tribal drums in the jungle.
+Something pressed against his head, hard and cold and unforgiving.
+He thought about moving his head away from it and didn’t.
 He just wanted to sleep and that stupid, endless whine and the flashing white lines kept him from slipping completely into a deep slumber.

 A sudden bump jarred him from that almost asleep, dreamlike state.
 The white lines flashed, the tires whined and the engine grumbled.
 The button on his shirt pressed annoyingly into his chin and the glass of the window flattened the side of his face.
 All those were sudden, glaring clues to Danger!
 Danger!

-With a start, he came fully awake and jerked his head up.
-He was barreling down the right side of the road, the speedometer needle buried, out of sight and with his heart pounding, he took his foot from the accelerator.
+With a start, Paul came fully awake and jerked his head up.
+He was barreling down the right side of the road, the speedometer needle buried, out of sight, heart pounding.
+He took his foot from the accelerator.
 Gradually the needle reappeared and settled down to a feeble 50 miles per hour.
 The truck tires whined and the center line markers on the road flashed by, one after another.
 The rhythmic beat tempered by the decreased speed of the truck.

 The lonely road stretched on before him and he wondered how long he’d been half asleep, or even asleep.
 Was it possible he’d actually slept?
 Had he been sleeping?
 For how long?
 All questions he could only speculate at.